EARLY LOS ANGELES STREET LIGHTS

 Historical Notes

-(1880)* - View looking northeast on Main Street showing one of the City’s first gas street lamps standing in front of the St. Charles Hotel, originally the Bella Union Hotel^.
+(1880)* - View looking northeast on Main Street showing one of the city’s early gas street lamps in front of the St. Charles Hotel, originally known as the Bella Union Hotel.

 Historical Notes

-^The Bella Union Hotel was considered the first hotel in Los Angeles.
-It became the Clarenden in 1873 and the St. Charles in 1875.
+The Bella Union Hotel, seen here, was considered the first hotel in Los Angeles.
+It became the Clarendon Hotel in 1873 and the St. Charles Hotel in 1875.

-(ca. 1882)* - One of the first of seven electric street lights installed in the City of Los Angeles, located on the east side of Main Street, just north of Commercial Street (300 block of Main St.) The street light stood 150 feet tall and was situated in front of the St. Charles Hotel where one of the city's first gas lamps once stood (see previous photo).
+(ca. 1882)* - One of the first electric streetlight masts installed in Los Angeles.
+The pole stood on the east side of Main Street just north of Commercial Street in front of the St. Charles Hotel.

 Historical Notes